-Continuing Education Credit Requirements: Participants must sign in upon arrival, have attendance verified, attend the program in its entirety, participate in all active learning activities and complete all learning assessments during the program, and fully complete the associated online evaluation at the conclusion of the program.
-Completion of the evaluation within 30 days of program attendance will ensure that any issues with transmission of credit to the NABP CPE Monitor can be rectified.
-The NABP CPE Monitor will not accept credit claimed greater than 60 days from the date of attendance.
-Participants must update their accounts to properly reflect their month and day of birth and their correct NABP e-Profile ID.
-Failure to do so may result in loss of credit.
-Registration with a proper disclosure of your NABP e-Profile is a requirement for receiving ACPE credit.
+Continuing Education Credit Requirements: To obtain continuing education credit, participants must sign in upon arrival, have attendance verified, attend the program in its entirety, and fully complete the associated online evaluation.
+Failure to complete the evaluation within 30 days of attendance may result in loss of credit.
+The NABP CPE Monitor will not accept credit submitted greater than 60 days from the date of attendance.

 Accreditation Information: The University of South Carolina College of Pharmacy is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
 For successful completion for the live practice based activity, participants will be required to attend the accredited program in its entirety, successfully demonstrate practice based competencies using planned simulations, and complete speaker and program evaluations.
-This practice-based activity has been approved for 16 contact hours (1.6 CEUs) of live continuing education credit, ACPE UAN 0062-0000-19-163-L07-P/T. Initial Release Date: 9/5/2019 Expiration Date: 9/5/2022
+This practice-based activity has been approved for 16 contact hours (1.6 CEUs) of live continuing education credit, ACPE#0062-0000-19-163-L07-P/T. Initial Release Date: 9/5/2019 Expiration Date: 9/5/2022